 For children age 0 to 3 years, we provide special services to students in their natural environment.
 The natural environment may include the home, daycare, Headstart, or any place that a child would "naturally" be placed at that age.
-If it is suspected that a child qualifies for these birth to age 3 services, please contact Debra Babb at the Special Services Office (see contact info below).
+If it is suspected that a child qualifies for these birth to age 3 services, please contact Dawn Richard at the Special Services Office, 337-332-3388, ext.
+3207.

 Once the qualifying special education student is of preschool age, his/her services can be provided in the preschool classroom, where all of our special education students participate in the regular PK program with support from a special education teacher.

 The special education student's services may follow the student through age 21, with a review of the student's Individualized Education Program (IEP) every year.
 A reevaluation is conducted at least every three years to further evaluate the need for continued services or added services.